+3 cr. hrs.
 A comprehensive survey of the Old Testament with an analysis of each book's themes, content, and structure.
 Special study is given to creation, covenants, chronology, historical events, and major characters.
 One semester.

-BI 102 New Testament Survey
+BI 102 New Testament Survey 3 cr. hrs.
 A survey of each book of the New Testament with emphasis given to particular themes, content, and structure of the gospels and epistles.
-Particular study is made of the Intertestamental Period, the Life of Christ, and the Apostolic Age.
+Particular study is made of the Intertestamental Period, the Life of Christ, and the Apostolic Aae.
 One semester.

-BI 103 Introduction to Biblical Studies
+BI 103 Introduction to Biblical Studies 2 cr. hrs.
 The principles of hermeneutics are covered with emphasis given to the historical grammatical interpretation of Scripture.
 Attention is also given to learning how to use analytical outlines of Biblical texts.
 One semester.
+3 cr. hrs.